Trapped atoms in spatially-structured vector light fields: Spatial dependence of electric quadrupole transitions in vector light beams

-To explore the effect of different angles $\theta$ between the quantization axis and the propagation direction of the light field, we exploit the rotation properties of spherical tensors.
-We consider the specific sub-transition $\Delta m=0$, for which the relative transition strength for different incidence angles are shown in Fig.~\ref{fig:3}.
+To exemplify the role of different light-matter interaction geometries, we consider the specific sub-transition $\Delta m=0$, for which the relative transition strength for different incidence angles are shown in Fig.~\ref{fig:3}.
 The electric field gradients appearing in equation~(\ref{eq:quadrupole-Hamiltonian}), mix under rotations and interfere, giving rise to complex spatial patterns of the transitions strengths.
 Interestingly, radially and azimuthally polarized LG beams, when driving quadrupole transition at certain angles with the magnetic field, affect the atom in a similar way that is produced when HG beams propagating along the quantization axis are impinging it.
 This can be understood by considering that in general LG beams can be written as superposition of HG beams.
 The different components in such superposition can be then modulated by the light-matter interaction geometry.
 Other useful features can be highlighted by quantifying the role of the incidence angle $\theta$ on the transitions strengths.
 For example, one can characterize the sensitivity on fluctuations on the direction of the magnetic field over a set of different $\Delta m$ quadrupole transitions.
 The effect of unavoidable magnetic field fluctuations can be then reduced by choosing the optimal configuration.
 More generally, the framework presented allows for exploring different geometries to tailor light-matter interaction for specific purposes.
 This could be particularly useful in the context of motional sidebands.

 We emphasize that our formalism allows for the treatment of arbitrary structured light fields, beyond the HG and LG vector beams analysed in this work.
 We expect it to be of particular use when dealing with more complex electric field structures or topologies~\cite{sugic2021particle} and extremely focused beams, where no analytical description, but only numerical evaluation is available.
 In these cases, the framework will work with discretized electric field components and discretized gradients.
 For instance, numerical evaluation of focal fields \cite{novotny2012principles} produced via different real world optical systems can be used to carry out even more detailed predictions.